How To Add Google Analytics To WordPress 2023

 Website name – You can fill up anything you want.

-Reporting Time Zone – Your country timezone or whatever you want
+Reporting Time Zone – Your country’s time zone or whatever you want.

 Read their terms and conditions, click them and continue.